liffiton/Gen-Ed/README.md

 Author
 ------

-Plum and the included applications are by Mark Liffiton.
+Gen-Ed and the included applications are by Mark Liffiton.

 Licenses
 --------

-Plum and the included applications are licensed under the GNU Affero General Public License version 3 (AGPL-3.0-only).
+Gen-Ed and the included applications are licensed under the GNU Affero General Public License version 3 (AGPL-3.0-only).

 Brand icons from [Simple Icons](https://simpleicons.org/) are licensed under